What Is Design Thinking and Why Should I Care?

 Imagine being at the tail end of a project on which you had invested over two years of your professional life.
 And now imagine discovering that it’s a spectacular failure in ways you never considered.
 That was Doug Dietz, an Industrial Designer for GE Healthcare, who shared his story at TEDxSanJoseCA.
 Dietz, after wrapping up the design and delivery of a new MRI scanner, was like a “proud papa” as he went to see his “new baby” in action.
 Only then did he discover that the MRI experience was terrifying for children, and by extension, their parents.
 To make matters worse, he learned that hospitals often had to sedate pediatric patients prior to an MRI scan, as their fear-induced trembling kept them from lying still for the procedure.

 So what does this have to do with Design Thinking?
 Everything, because that’s what Dietz and his colleagues employed to address the issues they found.
-Design Thinking is fundamentally a proven and repeatable methodology for solving problems and exploring opportunities.
+Design Thinking is fundamentally a proven methodology for solving problems and exploring opportunities.
 But more than just a process, it’s a way of thinking and working that is deeply human-centered.
-Design Thinking is a mindset and a toolset that embraces a set of principles, such empathy for stakeholders and a tolerance for failure, to guide discovery and the collaborative crafting of new and innovative solutions.
+Design Thinking is a mindset and a toolset that embraces a set of principles, such empathy for stakeholders and a tolerance for failure, to guide discovery and the collaborative crafting of innovative solutions.

 Although it seems that every consulting firm, academic, and author has their version of a Design Thinking framework, ranging from three to eleven steps, here is one that we at Faster Glass think illustrates this approach quite well.